PII Protection

 PASSPORT | AB1234567 | Alphanumeric passport number |

-Use PIIGuard outside of an agent for direct text processing:
+Use PIIGuard outside an agent to scan or clean text directly:

 guard = PIIGuard(action="redact")